rnsharma478/ChemEXIN/README.md

 •	the terminal exon filter;

-Specifically, precautions have been implemented since exon-end sites could erroneously appear at the beginning of a sequence, or exon-start sites might be predicted towards the sequence's end due to our combined probabilities approach.
+Specific precautions have been taken since exon-end sites could erroneously appear at the beginning of a sequence, or exon-start sites might be predicted towards the sequence's end due to our combined probabilities approach.
 Predictions within the sequence's initial window (0-50) are disregarded, as are any nucleotides beyond the last possible 50-nucleotide window from the input sequence.

 •	the probability threshold filter;